heatweb/heat-network/README.md

 A 5 level MQTT topic allows all these basic requirements to be described in a way that can be filtered using wildcards for managing subscribtions.

+The protocol data can easily be stored in software via a nested JSON object, or in a file system via a directory structure.

 ## How to use this protocol